 Symphony Nova Scotia is Nova Scotia’s orchestra.
 With a home base in Halifax and performances across the province, we are a vibrant, vital part of Nova Scotia’s rich cultural community.
 We’ve gained a reputation as one of Canada’s most exciting orchestras, and we’re proud to be a national leader in performance, programming, and community engagement.

 Halifax’s downtown core is one of the fastest-growing in the country, offering all the amenities of big city life, but with beautiful lakes and nature trails only a 15-minute drive away.
 This is why so many people are choosing to make Halifax their home, joining the thriving arts and culture scene.

-Reporting to the CEO and Associate Director of Development, the Gift Planning Officer’s primary responsibilities are to organize, coordinate, and execute a comprehensive gift planning program that builds relationships and increases support of the mission of Symphony Nova Scotia.
+Reporting to the CEO and Associate Directors of Development, the Gift Planning Officer’s primary responsibilities are to organize, coordinate, and execute a comprehensive gift planning program that builds relationships and increases support of the mission of Symphony Nova Scotia.